 From 1901 through 1908 (excluding 1902) , Seymour would consistently rank high among the League’s twenty offensive categories.
 Forty-one times of a possible 140 (29%) he ranked no worse than fifth best in the League.
 Honus Wagner, who dominated the era like no other player, led with 111 of the possible 140 (79%).
 Hall-of-Fame outfielder Elmer Flick was a league leader 62 times (44%).
 Another Seymour contemporary and Hall-of-Famer third baseman, Jimmy Collins, was to make the leader category only 19 times (13.5 %).

 Four of the eight years that Seymour was a premier outfielder his batting placed him within the top five batters of the league.
 Four times he was among the top five in both RBI production and hits.
 No batter in the National League, during the first decade of the twentieth century, exceeded Cy’s seasonal high average of .377 in 1905.
 In the American League only Lajoie and Cobb topped it.
 His 325 total bases in 1905 also stood as the best in the National League from 1901 through 1919.
-In 1905 he missed winning the Triple Crown by one home run when teammate Fritz Odwell hit a homer in his last at bat of the season.
+In 1905 he missed winning the Triple Crown by one home run when teammate Fritz Odwell hit a homer.
 Cy won the doubles, triples and slugging crown, plus the on-base average, which was probably a better indicator of power than the rare home run of the Deadball Era.

 Why has Seymour been forgotten?